How To Request Footage/Transcripts From The Interviews

 A "License Fee" is a release fee granting a limited usage license of the clip(s) you order to be used in a specified production for a specific market during the stated license period.
 Custom quotes are available if you desire to use the same footage in more than one production, or more than once in the same production, use the production containing our footage in more than one market, or if you would like to license clip(s) in perpetuity.
 Generally the license term is 7 years.
 Please contact us for more information and a quote, as rates depend on the distribution market, the licensing term and the territory.
 Volume discounts are available.

 Q: Do you own the copyright to all your interview footage?

-The Television Academy Foundation owns copyright on the majority of the collection, but there are some special cases where the copyright or permission to rebroadcast must be obtained from the interviewee or their estate, which we may do on your behalf.
+The Television Academy Foundation owns copyright on the majority of the collection, but there are some special cases where the copyright or permission to rebroadcast must be obtained from the interviewee or their estate.

 Q: Can I quote from The Interviews?

 We do allow quoting from our collection, but ask that you check with us first so that we may give you the exact phrasing from the transcripts.
 We also ask that you use a specific attribution when quoting from The Interviews.
 Please contact interviews [at] televisionacademy.com for more information.